XD2Sketch/react-chat-stream/README.md

 - headers: `object (optional)` - the headers to include in the request.
 - body: `object (optional)` - the body of the request.
+- fakeCharactersPerSecond: `number (optional)` - the number of characters to display per second.
+If this is unused the hook will display the messages as they come in.

 #### method